Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr. Jennifer DenHartog to have your cornea monitored in order to prevent GPC from worsening or recurring.Specialty Contact Lens Center at Premier Vision Clinic is dedicated to helping patients from the West Des Moines, Clive, Waukee, Urbandale,and throughout Iowa enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit Dr. Jennifer DenHartog to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from West Des Moines, Clive, Waukee, and Urbandale, Iowa and surrounding communities.